-According to a Bankrate report in 2024, over 35% of Americans have more credit card debt than they do personal savings.
+Recent data from Bankrate shows that about one in three Americans has more credit card debt than personal savings.
 On top of that, for the first time in history, we have more than $1 trillion in credit card debt.
 If you’re one of the many people who contribute to these statistics, check out the following to stop wasting money and start saving more.

 1. Get an Older Phone

 The latest and greatest phone models can run upwards of $1,000.
-If you opt for one version older, you can save hundreds of dollars.
+If you opt for an older version, you can save hundreds of dollars.
 Your wallet will appreciate it, and you won’t lose any functionality or ability.
-Many people are even starting to use flip phones again to simply their lives and save money, which is another option to consider.
+Many people are even starting to use flip phones again to simplify their lives and save money, which is another option to consider.

 2. Never Pay Full Price

-Basically everything goes on sale at some point.
-While it may not always be possible to wait for that, with a little planning you can save a lot on bigger ticket items.
+Basically, everything goes on sale at some point.
+While it may not always be possible to wait for that, with a bit of planning, you can save a lot on bigger ticket items.
 For example, many stores have great sales around holidays, such as Memorial Day, Fourth of July, and Black Friday.
-Some retailers have their own special sales throughout the year that can lead to big savings, like Amazon Prime Day and Target Circle Week.
-Check out our post on what to buy when.
-There are may options to buy more expensive items used, such as local thrift stores or online consignment shops like ThredUp.
-Whether you shop sales or buy things second hand, always compare prices to make sure you are getting the best deal.
+Some retailers run special sales throughout the year that can lead to big savings, such as Amazon Prime Day, Target Circle Week, and Walmart’s Deals Week.
+There are many options for buying used, more expensive items, such as local thrift stores or online consignment shops like ThredUp.
+Whether you shop sales or buy secondhand, always compare prices to make sure you are getting the best deal.

 3. Make Yourself Wait

 Impulse purchases add up quickly.
 Set a dollar limit on what you’ll allow yourself to spend on impulse items.
 Anything over that, wait a few days.
 Chances are you’ll decide you don’t need it and save yourself some hard-earned cash.
-Practicing self control and discretion will pay off in the long run but is difficult in the moment.
+Practicing self-control and discretion will pay off in the long run, but it isn’t easy in the moment.
 If you need accountability in this area, find a trusted person you can talk to about your spending triggers and share openly with them.

 4. Turn Electronics Off

 If you’re not using it, turn it off.
 If it drains the power even when it’s off, unplug it.
-According to the National Resource Defense Council, the average US household spends $165 a year on electricity of items that aren’t even being used!
-Thankfully there are a few simple tips to minimize the amount of electricity you’re using, like power saving settings and using power strips.
+According to the Department of Energy, the average U.S. household can spend up to $100 per year on electricity for items that aren’t even in use – that’s 5-10% of residential energy costs!
+Thankfully, there are a few simple tips to minimize the electricity you use, such as using power-saving settings and power strips.
 Visit EnergySaver.gov for more tricks to save energy and money.

 5. Shop in the Off-Season